incu6us/open-context/README.md

 Get documentation for topic "basics" in Go
 ```

-### 3. list_languages
+### 3. list_docs

-List all available programming languages and their topics.
+List all available documentation languages and their topics.

 **Example:**
 ```
-List all available documentation languages
+List all available documentation
 ```

 ### 4. get_go_info